nya3jp/tast/docs/writing_tests.md

 ## Naming and defining tests

-Tests are identified by names like `ui.ChromeSanity`.
+Tests are identified by names like `ui.ChromeLogin`.
 The portion before the period is the test's package name, while the portion after the period is the function that implements the test.
 Test function names should follow [Go's naming conventions], and [acronyms should be fully capitalized].
 Test names are